DominikBuchner/apscale/README.md

 ### Configuring the settings

 Associated with every project Apscale with generate an Excel sheet in the project folder called "Settings.xlsx".
+It is divided into a seperate sheet for every module and a 0_general_settings tab.